Packet Loss in Apex Legends: What is it and How to Fix it?

 - Contacting your ISP if there seems to be an issue with their network

 - Asking your ISP to contact the network distribution company

 - Contacting the Apex Legends support crew if you notice packet loss on all servers

 To wrap it up, even though there’s no magic fix for packet loss in Apex Legends, you can still solve this issue fairly easily, or at least rule out the possible causes that lead to it.

 More often than not, this problem solves by itself, but if quite a while has passed and you see no improvements, you might consider fixing it yourself.

 Remember that even though a VPN can fix high ping and improve gameplay, sometimes it might not be able to fix packet loss.

-In order for a VPN to fix packet loss, the leak should be on your ISP’s side, and not on any of the ends of the connection (i.e. you or the Apex Legends server).
+In order for a VPN to help you fix packet loss, the leak should be on your ISP’s side, and not on one of your connections or the Apex Legends server.